2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Texas

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

 A rank of #2 on this year’s list means Lamar State College - Port Arthur is a great value for allied health professions students working on their undergraduate certificate.
-Lamar State College - Port Arthur is a small public school located in the small city of Port Arthur.
+Lamar State College - Port Arthur is a small public school located in the city of Port Arthur.

 Read full report on Allied Health Professions at Lamar State College - Port Arthur

-In-state tuition fees for undergraduate students at El Centro College are $4,050 per year.
+El Centro College undergraduate students pay an average of $4,050 in in-state tuition and fees each year.
 After completing their Undergraduate Certificate, allied health graduates from El Centro College carry an average student debtload of $10,813.

 A rank of #5 on this year’s list means Alvin Community College is a great value for allied health professions students working on their undergraduate certificate.
 Alvin is a moderately-sized public school located in the large suburb of Alvin.